joymon/win10-dev-box-setup/README.md

 # Win10 dev box setup

 This is the repo storing scripts that used to setup my dev machine.
 Currently using Boxstarter+Choco+PowerShell combination.
-Planning to research using other configuration tools such as Ansible.
+Plan to use Ansible has abandoned as that is not native to Windows [#3](/../../issues/3).

 # Getting started
 Navigate to [Boxstarter+Choco+PowerShell solution.](/choco-powershell)